andreacangiani/ATSC/README.md

 # Required skills

+Prior knowledge of foundamentals about the numerical analysis of partial differential equations and in particular finite element method analysis.

-Former knowledge of programming fundamentals (syntax, data types, variables, control structures, functions) is required for this course.
+Knowledge of programming fundamentals (syntax, data types, variables, control structures, functions) is required for this course.

 Prior experience with a programming language, preferably C++.